-sexual limitations with regard to the pursuit of liberation."
-In other words, the socially constructed limitations and sufferings of women led to the belief that women were inherently spiritually inferior to men.
-The exclusion of women from the bodhisatta path, and the lack of example for women in the Buddha's multilife biography, reinforced the idea that both social and spiritual limitations must be rejected through changing into a man.
+As scholars such as Alan Sponberg have noted, this confusion of the spiritual and social capabilities of women is due to the inability of the early Buddhist community to differentiate between sex and gender, or 'the failure to distinguish the limitations of social gender roles from the assumption of inherent sexual limitations with regard to the pursuit of liberation.43 In other words, the socially constructed limitations and sufferings of women led to the belief that women were inherently spriritually inferior to men.
+The exclusion of women from the bodhisatta path, and the lack of example for women in the Buddha's multi-life biography, reinforced the idea that both social and spiritual limitations must be rejected through changing into a man.
 Only then can one have access to the highest levels of Buddhist achievements.
 This position is deeply ironic given the almost complete absence of stories of sex change in the scriptures.

-The idea that being female is the result of previous bad actions and imposes a limitation on one's ability to progress spiritually has pervaded Theravada society through to the present day.
-Several studies of contemporary Theravada society have shown that many Buddhist women believe their sex is decided by previous actions and that this explains the extra suffering endured by women.
-One female Sri Lankan plantation worker interviewed by Perdita Huston explained, "I would rather have been a man; to be born a woman is a sin.
+The idea that being female is the result of previous bad actions and imposes a limitation on one's ability to progress spiritually has pervaded Theravāda society through to the present day.
+Several studies of contemporary Theravāda society have shown that many Buddhist women believe their sex is decided by previous actions and that this explains the extra suffering endured by women.
+One Sri Lankan plantation worker interviewed by Perdita Huston explained: 'I would rather have been a man; to be born a woman is a sin.
 I am a Buddhist, and to be born a man is a privilege.
-Those who have done good things-or have not done bad things-will have an opportunity to be born men."44 Chatsumarn Kabilsingh records similar sentiments among Thai women, noting that "many women are convinced that they carry a heavy load of negative karma due to the simple fact of their gender, and are therefore eager to gain merit to offset it.
+Those who have done good things - or have not done bad things - will have an opportunity to be born men.'44 Chatsumarn Kabilsingh records similar sentiments among Thai women, noting that: 'Many women are convinced that they carry a heavy load of negative karma due to the simple fact of their gender, and are therefore eager to gain merit to offset it.
 Making offerings to the Sangha [community of monks] is the primary way most laypeople hope to gain merit.
-Monks, being 'fields of merit,' thus benefit directly from this vicious belief."45 According to Kabilsingh's analysis, women's negative view of their own karma is of direct benefit to the monks, and may go some way toward explaining the predominance of women in the Buddhist lay community.
+Monks, being "fields of merit," thus benefit directly from this vicious belief.'45 According to Kabilsingh's analysis, women's negative view of their own karma is of direct benefit to the monks, and may go some way towards explaining the predominance of women in the Buddhist lay community.